 141 Ibid., p.
 39, note : Herodotus, Historia, lib. i. cap.
 209, p.
-96.
+96. Herodotus (484-420 BC) was an ancient Greek historian who was born in Halicarnassus in the Persian Empire.
+He is known for having written the book, The Histories, a detailed record of his inquiry on the origins of the Greco-Persian Wars.

 142 Ibid., note †: Aristophanes, Aves, v.
 695-705, p.
-404.
+404. Aristophanes was an Athens, Greek comic playwright and poet (450-388 BC).

-mighty ones' were deified.
-The knowledge of the mystic sense of this symbol accounts also for the origin of the story of Perseus, the son of Jupiter, miraculously born of Danae, who did such wondrous things and who passed from country to country on wings divinely bestowed on him.
-This equally casts light on the symbolic myths in regard to Bellerophon, and the feats which he performed on his winged horse, and their ultimate disastrous issue-how high he mounted in the air and how terrible was his fall; and of Icarus, the son of Daedalus, who, flying on wax-cemented wings over the Icarian Sea had his wings melted off through his too near approach to the sun, and so, gave his name to the sea where he was supposed to have fallen.
-The fables all referred to those who trode, or were supposed to have trodden, in the steps of Nimrod, the first 'Lord of the mighty ones,' and who in that character was symbolised as equipped with wings.
-It is remarkable that, in the passage of Aristophanes already referred to that speaks of the birds or 'the winged ones' being produced before the gods, we are informed that he from whom both 'mighty ones' and gods derived their origin was none other than the winged boy Cupid.143
+The fables all referred to those who trode, or were supposed to have trodden, in the steps of Nimrod, the first "Lord of the mighty ones" and who in that character was symbolised as equipped with wings.
+It is remarkable that in the passage of Aristophanes already referred to that speaks of the birds or "the winged ones" being produced before the gods, we are informed that he from whom both "mighty ones" and gods derived their origin was none other than the winged boy Cupid.143

-Cupid, the son of Venus, occupied, as will afterwards be proved, in the mystic mythology the very same position as Nin, or Ninus, 'the son,' did to Rhea, the mother of the gods.144 As Nimrod was unquestionably the first of 'the mighty ones' after the Flood, this statement of Aristophanes, that the boy-god Cupid, himself a winged one, produced all the birds or 'winged ones,' while occupying the very position of Nin or Ninus, 'the son,' shows that in this respect also Ninus and Nimrod are identified.
-While this is the evident meaning of the poet, this also, in a strictly historical point of view, is the conclusion of the historian Apollodorus, for he states that 'Ninus is Nimrod.'145 Then, in conformity with this identity of Ninus and Nimrod, we find in one of the most celebrated sculptures of ancient Babylon, Ninus and his wife Semiramis represented as actively engaged in the pursuits of the chase146-'the quiver-bearing Semiramis' being a fit companion for 'the mighty Hunter before the Lord.'
+Cupid, the son of Venus, occupied, as will afterwards be proved, in the mystic mythology the very same position as Nin, or Ninus, "the son," did to Rhea, the mother of the gods.144 As Nimrod was unquestionably the first of "the mighty ones" after the Flood, this statement of Aristophanes, that the boy-god Cupid, himself a winged one, produced all the birds or "winged ones," while occupying the very position of Nin or Ninus, "the son," shows that in this respect also Ninus and Nimrod are identified.
+While this is the evident meaning of the poet, this also, in a strictly historical point of view, is the conclusion of the historian Apollodorus, for he states that "Ninus is Nimrod."145 Then, in conformity with this identity of Ninus and Nimrod we find in one of the most celebrated sculptures of ancient Babylon, Ninus and his wife Semiramis represented as actively engaged in the pursuits of the chase146-"the quiver-bearing Semiramis" being a fit companion for "the mighty Hunter before the Lord."

-Ibid., p.
-40, note : Aristophanes says that Eros (love) or Cupid produced the 'birds' and 'gods' by 'mingling all things.'
-This evidently points to the meaning of the name Bel, which signifies at once 'the mingler' and 'the confounder.'
+143 Ibid., p.
+40, note : Aristophanes says that Eros (love) or Cupid produced the "birds" and "gods" by "mingling all things."
+This evidently points to the meaning of the name Bel, which signifies at once "the mingler" and "the confounder."
 This name properly belonged to the father of Nimrod, but as the son was represented as identified with the father, we have evidence that the name descended to the son and others by inheritance.